eProsima/vulcanexus/docs/rst/tutorials/hri/tts/tts.rst

         "_music": 105,
     }

-To check this behavior, replace the speech of previouses commands with any of the keys of the ``preset_phrases`` dictionary, like the following command:
+To check this behavior, replace the speech of previous commands with any of the keys of the ``preset_phrases`` dictionary, like the following command:

 .. code-block:: bash